 Case 6 – Root Submergence

-Background: This patient presented with a failing maxillary bridge spanning teeth Nos.
+Background: This patient presented with a failing maxillary bridge spanning tooth Nos.
 6 through 11.
 In order to keep the patient in a fixed transitional prosthesis, the first phase of treatment involved placing a provisional restoration on Nos.
-6 through 11, with the first set of implants placed at sites Nos.
+6 through 11, with the first set of implants placed at site Nos.
 6 and 11.
-Once implants Nos.
+Once implant Nos.
 6 and 11 integrated, custom abutments were placed, and the provisional was relined to add their support.
-Then implants and their respective subsequent abutments could be placed at positions Nos.
+Then implants and their respective subsequent abutments could be placed at position Nos.
 7 and 9 (Figure 20).
 Tooth No. 8 received elective endodontic treatment in order to be reduced and eventually submerged following insertion of the abutments at Nos.
 7 and 9 (Figure 21 and Figure 22).